Squagward/slate-1/source/includes/_rendering.md

   .addVertex(200, 400);

 function myRenderOverlay() {
-  var white = Renderer.WHITE;

   rectangle.draw();
   circle.draw();
   polygon.draw();
 }
 ```

 Let's look at more complex rendering using shapes.
 We can see our first complex piece of rendering code to the right.
 The first thing to notice is how we define the shapes outside of our render trigger.
 This way we aren't create three objects 60+ times a second.

 ### The different shape classes

 We create the first shape, the rectangle, with the instantiation of the `Rectangle` class, whose constructor takes the following arguments: color, x, y, width, and height.

 The next shape is a circle, which we create through the more general `Shape` class, which is just a collection of (x, y) points to connect together.
 We use the `setCircle` method, which automatically populates the Shape's vertices to give us a perfect circle.